 A waterproof variant of this sensor is also available, which encloses the sensor within a cylindrical metal tube.
-The sensor depicted in the image above will be used in this lesson.
-To communicate with a microcontroller or processor board like the Raspberry Pi, the DS18B20 uses only one wire, which makes it a 1-wire programmable temperature sensor.
+The sensor depicted in the above image will be used in today's project.
 The sensor's specifications are shown below.

 A wide variety of temperature sensors are available.
 The following are the two most common kinds of temperature sensors:

 Contact sensor: Some thermometers use direct contact with an object, referred to as "contact type temperature sensors," to measure the degree of warmth or cold.

 Non-Contact sensor: This type of thermometer does not touch the object it is measuring; instead, it measures the temperature based on the radiation emitted from that object.
 DS18B20 is a non-contact temperature sensor.